 Your thyroid is a small gland in front of your neck that makes hormones that help control just about every organ.
-When your thyroid doesn’t make enough of these hormones, your body can’t work right.
+When your thyroid hormone levels are too high or too low, your body can't work right.
 That can affect your energy level, mood, and weight.

 If your thyroid becomes inflamed, you have thyroiditis.
 Sometimes it happens because your body makes antibodies that attack your thyroid by mistake.
 This condition is called autoimmune thyroiditis, chronic lymphocytic thyroiditis, Hashimoto’s thyroiditis, or Hashimoto’s disease.